tirsop/Ninja-Garage/README.md

 8: "**git status**" to make sure the status is CLEAN

-9: Go to github page on browser and click "Pull request"
+9: "**gh browse**" to go to github page on browser and click "Pull request"

 10: If there's conflict, discuss with teamates.